-Here at 20 Mile we are dedicated to providing a safe environment for you children.
+At 20 Mile Athletic Center, we’re dedicated to providing a safe environment for your children.
 We believe that you should feel 100% confident in bringing your child to our facility.
-Below you can view our safety guidelines and checklist that we follow to educate and train our staff regarding child safety.
+Below you can view our safety guidelines and the checklist we follow to educate and train our staff regarding child safety.

 20 MILE SAFETY CHECKLIST